 M7 identifies value-add and core-plus investment opportunities for investors in the smaller, multi-let sector.
 This sector is often neglected and considered inefficient due to the small individual lot sizes and the management intensive nature of the underlying assets.

 However, M7’s established platform, market leading information and data management systems and experienced team ensure that M7 can capitalise on this perceived inefficiency.
-The business typically aggregates numerous individual assets to form large portfolios with income levels and yields well above the real estate market averages.
+The business typically aggregates numerous individual assets to form large portfolios with attractive income.

 Strategic corporate development